Sdingo/ConfigMaster/README.md

 - Duplicate accounts, missing fields, and invalid data discovered only after deployment
 - No validation tools exist before go-live

-**Real-world example:** A manufacturing company went live with duplicate account number 4000.
+**Example:** A manufacturing company went live with duplicate account number 4000.
 Three months of revenue posted to the wrong account.
 Remediation cost: **E125,000**.

 ---